 How to get excel last value in column

 The COLUMNS function in Excel includes only one argument – array.
 The array argument is a required argument.
-It is the reference to a range of cells or array or array formula for which we want the number of columns.
+It is the reference to a range of cells or an array or array formula for which we want the number of columns.
 The function returns a numerical value.

 How to use the COLUMNS Function in Excel?